-Pancreatic ductal adenocarcinoma is a kind of refractoriness disease with high mortality.
+Pancreatic ductal adenocarcinoma is a kind of refractory disease with high mortality.
 Novel therapeutic strategies are urgently needed for patients with advanced pancreatic cancer.

 Research motivation

 Recent findings showed the predictive and therapeutic value of targeting lysine methylation signaling in pancreatic ductal adenocarcinoma (PDAC).
 L48H37, a novel curcumin analog, which potentially acts on histone-lysine N-methyltransferase 2D.
-The relationship between these two factors in the treatment of pancreatic cancer remains unknown and the answer to this question gives a good deal of insight into the additional way in which these interventions work and may improve treatment efficacy.
+The relationship between these two factors in the treatment of pancreatic cancer remains unknown, and the answer to this question gives significant insight into the additional ways in which these interventions work and may improve treatment efficacy.

 Research objectives

 To determine the anti-cancer effect of L48H37 alone and combined with KMT2D deficiency in PDAC.
-It turns out that L48H37 has better efficacy in anti-pancreatic cancer in the absence of KMT2D.
+L48H37 turned out to have better efficacy in anti-pancreatic cancer in the absence of KMT2D.
 Targeting histone methyltransferase in combination with chemotherapy provides a new direction for cancer treatment.

 Research methods

 In vitro, the viability and proliferation of PDAC cell lines were determined by CCK8 and colony formation assay.
 Apoptosis, mitochondrial membrane potential (MMP), reactive oxygen species (ROS) levels and cell cycle profile were investigated by flow cytometry methods.
 Migration was assessed by the wound healing assay.
-The protein and mRNA levels of relevant factors in cellular or in tissues were analyzed by immunologic and molecular based assay.
+The protein and mRNA levels of relevant factors in cells or tissues were analyzed by immunologic- and molecular-based assays.
 In vivo tumor xenografts were also established.
-In addition, bioinformatics prediction was run through in the process of the whole study.
+In addition, a bioinformatics prediction was run throughout this entire study.

 Research results

-L48H37 inhibited the proliferation and induced apoptosis in SW1990 and ASPC-1 cells in a dose- and time-dependent manner, along with reducing MMP, increasing ROS levels, arresting cell cycle at the G2/M stages and activating the ER stress pathway.
+L48H37 inhibited proliferation and induced apoptosis in SW1990 and ASPC-1 cells in a dose- and time-dependent manner, while also reducing MMP, increasing ROS levels, arresting cell cycle at the G2/M stages and activating the ER stress pathway.
 Silencing KMT2D significantly augmented L48H37-induced apoptosis and the ER stress pathway.
 Targeting KMT2D in combination with L48H37 remarkably reduced tumor loading in nude mice.
-The differentially expressed genes in KMT2D deficient PDAC cell lines were functionally categorized into the extrinsic apoptotic signaling pathway.
-However, different from other researches, there is no evidence that KMT2D expression level was related to prognosis.
-The key target of KMT2D deficiency for treatment remains to be further studied.
+The differentially expressed genes in KMT2D-deficient PDAC cell lines were functionally categorized into the extrinsic apoptotic signaling pathway.
+However, in contrast to other research, there is no evidence that KMT2D expression level is related to prognosis.
+The key target of KMT2D deficiency for treatment remains to be studied.

 Research conclusions

 We report here for the first time that L48H37 exerts a potent anti-cancer effect in PDAC, which is augmented by KMT2D deficiency.
-These results pave the way towards the combined application of targeting epigenetic therapy and chemotherapy.
+These results pave the way for the combined application of targeting epigenetic therapy and chemotherapy.

 Research perspectives